A measurement record · 1863–2024

 The Supervisory Compass

-For one hundred and sixty years, the Office of the Comptroller of the Currency, the Federal Reserve, and the FDIC have written down what they thought banking risk was.
-We read all of it.
-The result is a panel that lets you watch supervisory attention rise, decay, and migrate across ten risk domains and three agencies, year by year, from the National Banking Acts to the present.
+For 160 years, the OCC, the Federal Reserve, and the FDIC wrote down what they thought banking risk was.
+We read all of it—44.3 million words across 319 annual reports.
+The result is the Supervisory Priority Index: a panel that lets you watch examination attention rise, decay, and migrate across ten risk domains and three agencies, year by year, from the National Banking Acts to the present.

 Where to start